Improve Your Own Care in The Hospital

 Parkinson & Movement Disorder Alliance Advisor

 Patients with Parkinson disease (PD) who are hospitalized for surgical or medical conditions may be at increased risk for worsened PD symptoms.
-My fellow neurologists and I have encountered several cases in which hospitalized patients experienced worsened PD symptoms due to receiving inappropriate medications or from medications given at incorrect times.
+My fellow neurologists and I have encountered several cases in which hospitalized patients experienced worsened PD symptoms due to receiving inappropriate medications, or from medications given at incorrect times.
 This is a common problem, not just in the US, but in hospitals worldwide.
-In reviewing University of Calgary Hospital records, neurology resident Katie Whitshire found that only 50% of patients correctly received levodopa therapy at the same time that they were taking it at home.
+In reviewing University of Calgary Hospital records, neurologist Katie Wiltshire found that only 50% of patients correctly received levodopa therapy according to the same schedule that they were following at home.
 In addition, 44% of patients were ordered dopamine blocking drugs, which can worsen PD symptoms.
 In the Netherlands, neurologist Oliver Gerlach and colleagues at Maastricht University Medical Center found that 26% of their patients with PD received incorrect medications,21% experienced a deterioration of motor symptoms, and 33% had increased PD complications.

-Parkinson disease and related conditions cause very low levels of the brain chemical dopamine, which is essential for control of voluntary movements.
+Parkinson disease and related conditions cause low levels of the brain chemical dopamine, which is essential for control of voluntary movements.
 Therefore, administration of drugs that block dopamine receptors in the brain can dramatically worsen PD symptoms, leading to complications and extended hospital stay and recovery time.
+Drugs used for the prevention and treatment of nausea that block dopamine receptors in the brain should be avoided in patients with PD.
+Safe medications include Zofran® (ondanseron) or Tigan® (trimethobenzamide), which are preferred over medications such as Reglan® (metoclopramide), Phenergan® (promethazine) or Compazine® (prochlorperazine).
 Patients with PD often experience hallucinations or episodes of delirium while in the hospital.
 It is common practice to administer dopamine receptor blocking antipsychotics for delirium, but in PD patients this must be avoided.
-The only exceptions are Seroquel® (quetiapine) and Clozaril® (clozapine) which come off dopamine receptors very quickly and therefore do not worsen PD symptoms.
-Other drugs used for the prevention and treatment of nausea also block dopamine receptors in the brain, and must be avoided in patients with PD.
-Safe medications include Zofran® (ondanseron) or Tigan® (trimethobenzamide), which are preferred over medications such as Reglan® (metoclopramide) or Phenergan® (promethazine).
+The only exceptions are Seroquel® (quetiapine) and Clozaril® (clozapine) which come off dopamine receptors very quickly (and therefore do not worsen PD symptoms), and Nuplazid® (pimavanserin).

 - Keep copies of all your medical records (including X-ray, MRI, and CT images) in a portable electronic format.
 This can be safely done using an encrypted (password protected) thumb drive or smart phone.
 If you are not sure how, start talking to computer-savvy family members or friends (don’t wait for an emergency!)
 Online file sharing services like Dropbox or SugarSync may be blocked by hospital firewalls, and therefore are not ideal.